Werebearguy/AssortedCrazyThings/Guides/Pet Vanity how to add more.md

 Everything is done in the Items/PetAccessories/PetAccessoryClass.cs file

+(0) Troubleshooting
+* If you add and then delete accessories (in the registering part from (2)), you might get an error.
+To fix it, comment the line in PetPlayer.cs called `slots = (uint)tag.GetInt("slots");`, build, enter world, then uncomment it again

 (1) Add Item

 * add a new class under `//Add new classes here in alphabetic order`